svssathvik7/docs/docs/developers/cookbook/ApiDemoApp.md

   - Transfers the destination asset (e.g., WBTC) to the user's address.
   - Marks the order as redeemed, preventing duplicate redemptions.

-### 5. Confirmation of Redemption

-Once the redemption is processed:

-- The smart contract emits a `redemption event`, indicating the swap's successful completion.
-- The application listens for this event to update the UI, showing that the destination assets are now available in the user’s wallet.